ParthR2302/Java/src/Basics/Java_Basics.md

 If there are no no-arg constructors defined in the parent class, we need to explicitly call super() with required arguments in the child class.
 - [Chaining through super keyword](./Programs/Constructors/Chaining/SuperExample2.java)

+`Note:` If a class is a child of some parent class and we create an object of the child class using new Child(); it will first call the constructor of the parent class and then the child class [link](../OOPS/Programs/Miscellaneous/ParentChildConstructor.java).

 ## Operators: